Ed McMahon: Health problems

 On April 20, 2002, McMahon sued his insurance company for more than $20 million, alleging that he was sickened by toxic mold that spread through his Beverly Hills house after contractors failed to properly clean up water damage from a broken pipe.
 McMahon and his wife, Pamela, became ill from the mold, as did members of their household staff, according to the Los Angeles County Superior Court suit.
 The McMahons blamed the mold for the death of the family dog, Muffin.
 Their suit, one of many in recent years over toxic mold, was filed against American Equity Insurance Co., a pair of insurance adjusters, and several environmental cleanup contractors.
 It sought monetary damages for alleged breach of contract, negligence, and intentional infliction of emotional distress.

 On March 21, 2003, the long legal battle ended with McMahon being awarded $7.2 million from several companies who were negligent for allowing toxic mold into his home, sickening him and his wife and killing their dog.
 In March 2007, McMahon was injured in a fall and, in March 2008, it was announced he was recovering from a broken neck and two subsequent surgeries.
 He later sued Cedars-Sinai Medical Center and two doctors claiming fraud, battery, elder abuse, and emotional distress, and accused them of discharging him with a broken neck after his fall and botching two later neck surgeries.

 On February 27, 2009, it was reported that McMahon had been in an undisclosed Los Angeles hospital (later confirmed as Ronald Reagan UCLA Medical Center) for almost a month.
 He was listed in serious condition and was in the intensive care unit.
 His publicist told reporters that he was admitted for pneumonia at the time, but could not confirm nor deny reports that McMahon had been diagnosed with bone cancer.

 Death

-McMahon died on June 23, 2009, shortly after midnight at the Ronald Reagan UCLA Medical Center in Los Angeles, California.
+McMahon died on June 23, 2009, shortly after midnight at Ronald Reagan UCLA Medical Center in Los Angeles, California.
 He was 86 years old.
-His nurse, Julie Koehne, RN, stated he went peacefully.
+His nurse, Julie Koehne, stated he went peacefully.
 No formal cause of death was given, but McMahon's publicist attributed his death to the many health problems he had suffered over his final months.
 McMahon had said that he still suffered from his neck injury the past two years.
+His funeral was held at Forest Lawn Memorial Park in Hollywood Hills.